oroinc/documentation/user_guide/create_entity_fields.rst

 .. image:: ./img/entity_management/new_entity_field_to_one_01.png

-For the sake of example, we have created a relation "Business Unit" with
+As an example, we have created a relation "Business Unit" with

 - **Target Entity**: Business Unit